kernel-community/kernel/docs/track-gaming/module-6/crafted.md

 ## <a href="https://webmonetization.org/" target="_blank" rel="noopener noreferrer">Web Monetization</a>

-> A FINITE GAME OCCURS within a world...
+> A finite game occurs within a world...
 We are players in search of a world as often as we are world in search of players, and sometimes we are both at once.
 Some worlds pass quickly into existence, and quickly out of it.
 Some sustain themselves for longer periods, but no world lasts forever...
 There is an indefinite number of worlds.

 While finite "number go up" games are prominent in Web 3, there are arguably more valuable infinite games going on behind the scenes.
 One of these is Coil's Web Monetization / Interledger API, a promising open-source effort to lessen our reliance on the attention economy.